European badger: Hunting

 European badgers are of little significance to hunting economies, though they may be actively hunted locally.
 Methods used for hunting badgers include catching them in jaw traps, ambushing them at their setts with guns, smoking them out of their earths and through the use of specially bred dogs such as Fox Terriers and Dachshunds to dig them out.
 Badgers are, however, notoriously durable animals; their skins are thick, loose and covered in long hair which acts as protection, and their heavily ossified skulls allow them to shrug off most blunt traumas, as well as shotgun pellets.

 Badger-baiting

 Badger-baiting was once a popular blood sport, in which badgers were captured alive, placed in boxes, and attacked with dogs.
-In the UK, this was outlawed by the Cruelty to Animals Act of 1835 and again by the Protection of Animals Act of 1911.
-Moreover, the cruelty towards and killing of the badger constitute offences under the Protection of Badgers Act 1992, and further offences under this act are inevitably committed to facilitate badger-baiting (such as interfering with a sett, or the taking or the very possession of a badger for purposes other than nursing an injured animal to health).
+In the UK, this was outlawed by the Cruelty to Animals Act 1835 and again by the Protection of Animals Act 1911.
+Moreover, the cruelty towards and killing of the badger constitute offences under the Protection of Badgers Act 1992 (c.
+51), and further offences under this act are inevitably committed to facilitate badger-baiting (such as interfering with a sett, or the taking or the very possession of a badger for purposes other than nursing an injured animal to health).
 If convicted, badger-baiters may face a sentence of up to six months in jail, a fine of up to £5,000, and other punitive measures, such as community service or a ban from owning dogs.